CSCfi/csc-user-guide/docs/accounts/how-to-create-new-user-account.md

 !!!
 Note

-    If you want to terminate your account please contact servicedesk@csc.fi
+    If you want to terminate your account please contact <mailto:servicedesk@csc.fi>